i-inose/japandeaths/README.md

 ```
 Then japandeaths will be downloaded.<br>

-# How to run jpdeaths
+# How to run jpandeaths
 Write the following program in the terminal on your computer.<br>
 ```
 $ japandeaths